jeweller1980stepanets/Cordova-spotify-plugin-ios-android/README.md

 ```javascript
 Spotify.Events.onMetadataChanged = function(args){};
 ```
+>Called when metadata for current changed.
+ This event occurs when playback starts or changes to a different context, when a track switch occurs, etc. This is an informational event that does not require action, but should be used to keep the UI display updated with the latest metadata information.
 > *args[0]* - current track;
 > *args[1]* - artist name;
 > *args[2]* - album name;